stlim0730/wordtori/README.md

 vagrant up
 ```

+Now, your local instance of the app is running at [http://localhost:8888](http://localhost:8888), where the port number is specified in `Vagrantfile`.
 You may use the shell of the virtual machine by ssh command.

 ```
 vagrant ssh